tomcam/vuepress.github.io/default4.md

 # Adding a Hero image to the home page

-Another feature you can add to a home page using the Vuepress default theme is a big, defining picture called a hero image.
+Another feature you can add to a home page using the VuePress default theme is a big, defining picture called a hero image.
 You add the hero image using YAML just like the `heroText` header added in the previous section.

 Here's an example: